 Follow this road to Tritt Alpe Hut (only open in Winter).
 Now, you’re on a paved road.
 Continue descending for another 30 minutes all the way to Zürs.

-You can take the Landbus Arlberg 91, 92 or Hiking Bus 4 back to Lech am Arlberg.
+You can take the Landbus Arlberg #750/#760 (find the best connection with VMOBIL) or the Hiking Bus #4 back to Lech am Arlberg.
+Current timetable.

 Where to Stay